eadgyo/Extract-PDF-Excel/README.md

 # PDF to Excel Converter
-Convert pdf text information to excel.
+Convert pdf to excel.
+Only the text will be extracted.
+This was used

-## Using java application
+## 1. Using java application
-Convert from the java application in org/eadge/extractpdfexcel/0.1 directory.
+You can use the java application (in org/eadge/extractpdfexcel/0.1 directory) to convert one pdf file into excel format.
 ```
 java -jar extractpdfexcel-0.1.jar source.pdf result.xcl
 ```

-To specify some options, consult the help.
+To specify some options, you can consult the help.
+You may want to specify column and row width.
 ```
 java -jar extractpdfexcel-0.1.jar
 ```
-## Convert in java
+## 2. Convert using java
-### Import in your java project with Maven
+### 2.1 Import in your java project with Maven
 Add the repository:
 ```
 <repository>